24 November 2016

 Psalms 60 and 61

 The disaster has struck.
 The people of the country are suffering.
-As a result attention to God has increased for some who rally like those joining together behind a banner.
+As a result some pay more attention to God and rally like those joining together behind a banner.
 This psalm is an appeal to God to be with us in the challenge ahead.
 The psalm ends with “With God we shall do valiantly” (v12).

 The second psalm is a prayer for protection.
-God is describes as a rock, a shelter, a hiding place and a great bird under whose wings we are protected.
+God is described as a rock, a shelter, a hiding place and a great bird under whose wings we are protected.

 Collect for Evening Prayer